 The Pequest facility includes a Natural Resource Education Center for environmental education as well as the only state-owned and operated trout hatchery.
 Pequest began operations when trout production was transferred from the Charles O. Hayford Hatchery in Hackettstown in 1981.
 Pequest produces up to 700,000 trout annually for stocking in the public waters of New Jersey.

-Visitors to the site use the area to learn about trout and how they are raised, as well as to use the nearly 5,000 acres of land that surrounds the hatchery for recreational opportunities such as hiking, hunting and bird watching, while great fishing opportunities abound in the nearby Pequest River.
+Visitors to the site use the area to learn about trout and how they are raised, as well as to use the 5,000 acres of state WMA land that surrounds the hatchery for recreational opportunities such as hiking, hunting and bird watching, while great fishing opportunities abound in the nearby Pequest River.

 Pequest strives to teach visitors about a variety of natural resource topics - from fishing to forestry - in the hopes that visitors will develop the behaviors and skills necessary to become stewards of wildlife and natural resources.
 Educational programs can be scheduled year round for groups of all ages.
 Besides scheduled group programs, Pequest teaches about trout and wildlife conservation at its annual Open House and other public events and programs throughout the summer for families, boys and girl scouts.